See the New Times Square New Year's Eve Ball Up Close

 The golden menorah was designed by artist Yaakov Agam and first lit up in the 1970s.
 According to a sign at the site, Agam’s design was inspired by drawings created by the Rambam (Maimonides) of the original menorah in the Holy Temple of Jerusalem.
 It weighs a whopping 4,000 pounds and is assembled on-site every year.

-Artist and Chasidic Rabbi, Yitzchok Moully created a site-specific menorah for the South Street Seaport in 2022.
-The 15-foot stainless steel menorah is meant to evoke the image of a ship’s sail.
+You can also find a second site-specific menorah created for the South Street Seaport in 2022 by artist and Chasidic Rabbi, Yitzchok Moully on the Heineken Riverdeck.
+That 15-foot stainless steel menorah is meant to evoke the image of a ship’s sail.
 Moully has been creating Hanukkah-inspired art for years in different cities across the country.
-He hopes to continue revealing a new creative menorah design every year moving forward.
-The new nautical Seaport Menorah will be lit every year on the Heineken Riverdeck at the north side of Pier 17, overlooking the East River and the Brooklyn Bridge.

 Before the Manhattan menorah was officially designated as the world’s largest, it had a competitor at Brooklyn’s Grand Army Plaza.
 The Brooklyn menorah is the borough’s largest, topping out at the highest permissible height of 32 feet.
 The giant menorah towers over Prospect Park and the Brooklyn Public Library.
 The lighting of the menorah is accompanied by live music and hot latkes!